YahooArchive/mojito/docs/dev_guide/reference/mojito_cmdline.rst

 Unit tests are run using YUI Test invoked using the Mojito command-line tool.
 Test output is written to the console and also to the file ``{CWD}/artifacts/test/result.xml``, where ``{CWD}`` is the current working directory.
-Note that it is not (yet) possible to specify an alternative output location.

 - To run tests for an application: